0b1-k/VisualStudioCodeArduino/README.md

 On Windows, just ensure that the *arduino* environment is part of the PATH.

-## 2. Copy the *vs.language.ino* folder to the *Visual Studio Code* plugins folder
+## 2. Copy the *ino* folder to your local *Visual Studio Code* extension folder

-The *vs.language.ino* folder in this repository provides *Visual Studio Code* with the *arduino* keyword definitions needed for syntax highlighting.
+The *ino* folder in this repository provides *Visual Studio Code* with the *arduino* keyword definitions needed for syntax highlighting.
 It also specifies that *.ino* files should be handled as C/C++ files.

-The commands assume that *Visual Studio Code* was installed in the user's */home* folder.
-It is also assumed that the *Visual Studio Code for Arduino* repository was cloned to the user's */home* folder.

 The repository contains the following files & folders:

 ```
+drwxr-xr-x 3 fabien fabien 4096 Oct 13 09:43 ino
 -rw-rw-r-- 1 fabien fabien 7652 Oct  1 18:05 LICENSE
-drwxrwxr-x 2 fabien fabien 4096 Oct  2 17:07 pics
+drwxrwxr-x 2 fabien fabien 4096 Oct  2 18:45 pics
--rw-rw-r-- 1 fabien fabien 3787 Oct  2 17:30 README.md
+-rw-rw-r-- 1 fabien fabien 4605 Oct 13 09:43 README.md
--rw-rw-r-- 1 fabien fabien 1999 Oct  2 13:06 tasks.json
+-rw-rw-r-- 1 fabien fabien 1997 Oct 13 08:43 tasks.json
-drwxr-xr-x 3 fabien fabien 4096 Oct  2 13:49 vs.language.ino
 ```

-Copy *vs.language.ino* to *Visual Studio Code*'s plugins folder with your file manager or the following command:
+Copy the *ino* folder to the hidden *.vscode/extensions* folder that *Visual Studio Code* created at the root of your *home* folder the first time it was started.

 ```
-cp -r ~/VisualStudioCodeArduino/vs.language.ino ~/VSCode-linux-x64/resources/app/plugins
+cp -r ~/VisualStudioCodeArduino/ino ~/.vscode/extensions
 ```

 ## 3. Adding the *Visual Studio Code* *Task Runners* supporting *arduino*